 Bus Rapid Transit is a new type of transit service for Saskatoon that will help connect you from where you are to where you want to be.
 It forms the backbone of a transit system built around frequent, direct transit links.

 Relationship To Plan For Growth

 Saskatoon needs a variety of transportation options in order to meet the needs of a city of 500,000.
 The Transit Plan charts a course to get Saskatoon’s transit system ready for this growth by making transit an attractive option for current and future residents.
 The plan includes the introduction of a Bus Rapid Transit system, and identifies changes needed to the current system to support high-frequency, direct service along the city’s major corridors.
 In turn, this will support transit-oriented development that will make efficient use of existing infrastructure.

 WHY BRT?
 (Transit Plan Fact Cards)

-Starting January 2018, the City of Saskatoon will be rolling out a series of social-media "fact cards" related to its Transit Plan.
+Starting January 2018, the City of Saskatoon rolled out a series of social-media "fact cards" related to its Transit Plan.
 These facts are part of the City's Let's Talk Growth engagement campaign, designed to encourage conversation around the various Plan for Growth projects.
 Let us know what matters to you - tell us using #GrowYXE - we're listening!
-The information highlighted in this campaign is directly related to a comprehensive cost-benefit study which the City of Saskatoon is nearing completion on.
 Learn how you can join the conversation.

 - August 2017